-In short, You have 30 days to restore any accidentally deleted files before they’re removed.
+Jottacloud requires a user to retain information locally on his or her PC.
+Should a file be missing for more than 30 days, the duplicate located on their servers is then deleted.
+In short, you have 30 days to restore any accidentally deleted files before they’re removed.
 Which means, when it comes to extensive music archives, you’re going to have to decide what stays and what goes.

-Why We Like it
+Why We Like Jottacloud:

 Livedrive provides a secure software interface for users to backup their important files, yet unlike many other services on our list, the interface isn’t exactly intuitive.
 For music lovers, Livedrive offers the ability to not only save and access files on the go, but it can also stream the file directly, without having to download it first.